gricoj/Py-Mangasee-HTML-Scraping/README.md

+# To Do
+- [ ] Further simplify the chapter number scrapping (similar to getting the time of upload)

 # Mangasee HTML Scraping
 We will be scraping [Mangasee](https://mangaseeonline.us) as it is a one of the better manga sources.
 The information we will be scraping includes: Series Name, Chapter Numbers, Publish Dates, and URL to the chapter.
 The purpose of this module is to eventually use it to get notified when a new chapter for a series is published.